aantron/ocaml.org/data/planet/ambassadortothecomputers/reading-camlp4-part-10-custom-lexers.md

   <span class="k">end</span>
 </code></pre>
 </div>
 <p>The type <code>t</code> represents a token.
-This can be anything we like (in particular it does not need to be a variant with arms <code>KEYWORD</code>, <code>EOI</code>, etc. although that is the conventional representation), so long as we provide the specified functions to convert it to a string, print it to a formatter, determine if it matches a string keyword (recall that we can use literal strings in grammars; this function is called to see if the next token matches a literal string), and extract a string representation of it (called when you bind a variable to a token in a grammar&mdash;e.g. <code>n = NUMBER</code>).
-Here&rsquo;s our implementation:</p>
+This can be anything we like (in particular it does not need to be a variant with arms <code>KEYWORD</code>, <code>EOI</code>, etc. although that is the conventional representation), so long as we provide the specified functions to convert it to a string, print it to a formatter, determine if it matches a string keyword (recall that we can use literal strings in grammars; this function is called to see if the next token matches a literal string), and extract a string representation of it (called when you bind a variable to a token in a grammar—e.g. <code>n = NUMBER</code>).
+Here’s our implementation:</p>
 <div class="highlight"><pre><code class="ocaml">  <span class="k">type</span> <span class="n">token</span> <span class="o">=</span>
     <span class="o">|</span> <span class="nc">KEYWORD</span>  <span class="k">of</span> <span class="kt">string</span>
     <span class="o">|</span> <span class="nc">NUMBER</span>   <span class="k">of</span> <span class="kt">string</span>